 Sniper rifles and snipers are an expert class that requires users to be accurate, patient, and be armed with a proper airsoft sniper rifle.
 It is suggested for you to purchase a high-quality model to get the best performance possible.

 ● 6063 aluminum receiver, barrel, and trigger assembly

 ● Clip in bipod makes shooting from a supported position easy

 Airsoft guns come in a variety of models, with different externals, internals and even different magazines.
 When purchasing one, there are distinct factors that affect function, reliability, and of course price.

 A spring provides the force to project the BB, which must be reset for every shot.
-This essentially gives you a single shot weapon because spring powered guns require a manual action for every shot.
+This essentially gives you a single shot weapon because spring powered guns requires a manual action for every shot.
 They are often under gunned when facing electric or gas guns.

 For shotguns, the pump makes a spring gun comparable to faster firing weapons, and snipers really don’t need a faster rate of fire.
-These guns are very reliable, and extremely simple.
+These guns are very reliable and extremely simple.
 They are also often the cheapest route to take.

 Automatic electric guns, aka AEGs, are battery powered airsoft weapons.
 They use an electric motor to propel the BBs.

 It is the most common type of airsoft guns and usually the most reliable.
 Internals like motors can be upgraded to be more capable and powerful.
 AEGs are the perfect weapon for a beginner and will last as experience grows.